derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

   // 3. variable declaration and assignment using currentOpacity identifier var currentOpacity = window.getComputedStyle(imageToToggle).opacity;
 ```
 Each part reflects the same general description as snippet two with the exception of `window.getComputedStyle(imageToToggle).opacity`.
-This part accesses the specific `opacity` style property of the cached `imageToToggle` element instead.
+This part accesses the specific `opacity` property of the cached `imageToToggle` element object instead of the element object itself.

 The suggestion to cache the style property outside the `toggleImageOpacity` function is problematic in this snippet though.
 The difference is that `currentOpacity` is something we want to lookup *each time* the function executes.
 This is a requirement if we want an up-to-date opacity value.
+As a result making this change would result in a *less right* and ultimately broken set of code.
+Caching the `getComputedStyle(imageToToggle)` lookup outside the function scope could be considered *better* however.

-...`var imageToToggleStyle = getComputedStyle(imageToToggle);`...
+...

 If it is not already obvious, identifers are invaluable.
 They provide a reference to a particular value by name that may be used in other parts of the code.
 The named reference may be used in a sync or async fashion too.
 Identifiers are your key to getting specific work done at specific times.
 A value is denoted in one of two ways:
 1. primitive